Uranium Pentoxide SDS

 If you are unsure if you are subject to the reporting requirements of Section 313, or need more information, please call the EPA Emergency Planning and Community Right-To-Know Information Hotline: (800) 535-0202 or (202) 479-2499 (in Washington, DC or Alaska).

 State notification: The above information is your notice as to the Right-to-Know listings of the stated product(s).
-Individual states will list chemicals for a variety of reasons including, but not limited to, the compounds toxicity; carcinogenic, tumorigenic and/or reproductive hazards; and the compounds environmental impact if accidentally released.
+Individual states will list chemicals for reasons including, but not limited to, the compound’s toxicity; carcinogenic, tumorigenic, and reproductive hazards; and the compound’s environmental impact if accidentally released.

 EU EINECS List – 215-701-9; O3U